Fara7amad/MERN-ejs/README.md

       const billsRegex=/^[0-9]+$/ //Only Numbers
    ```
 ---
+<h4>Improvements needed: </h4>
-<h4>Improvements needed: Changing customers' schema to handle the fact that each customer may have more than 1 bill.<h4>
+1. Changing customers' schema to handle the fact that each customer may have more than 1 bill.
+2. Server-Side pagination needed